GalaxyBuilt/txchyon/src/content/posts/getting-started/bitcoin-vs-ethereum.md

 ---
-title: "Bitcoin vs Ethereum: Which is Better for Beginners in 2026?"
+title: "Bitcoin vs Ethereum: Which is Better for Beginners"
 description: "Confused between Bitcoin and Ethereum?
 This beginner guide compares BTC and ETH on purpose, technology, risks, and use cases to help you decide which cryptocurrency is right for your first investment in 2026."
 date: 2025-12-22
 updatedDate: 2025-12-22
-image: "/images/posts/bitcoin-vs-ethereum-beginners-2026.jpg"
+image: "/images/posts/bitcoinvsethereum.jpg"
 heroImageAlt: "Side-by-side illustration of Bitcoin and Ethereum logos with a balanced scale in the background"
 authors: ["Nefu"]
 authorTwitter: "@txchyon"
 tags: ["Bitcoin vs Ethereum", "BTC vs ETH", "Crypto for Beginners", "Which Crypto to Buy First", "Blockchain Comparison"]
 category: "getting-started"
 subcategory: "basics"
-draft: true
+draft: false
 ---

 ## Introduction: Bitcoin vs Ethereum for Beginners